Welcome to Archdesk. Before you start using the system it is essential that you understand how it works in general.

-The processes are specific to your business and have been defined for you during the implementation of Archdesk at your business.
-If you want to create a different process, have a look here to see how to manage processes in Archdesk so that you can add them to the project.
+The processes are specific to your business and have been defined for you during the Implementation of Archdesk at your business.
+If you want to create a different process, please reach out to the Help Desk via email: firstname.lastname@example.org .

 You can add the processes in the Processes section when you open a specific project.
 In the below screenshot we can see a sample of processes in a company: